-I am pretty darn excited about today’s post because I was able to work with one of my favorite brands to put together a functional, stylish outfit AND give one of YOU a $250 gift card for ECCO shoes!
-Pretty great, right?!!
-One of the simplest things that we can do to change our clothes is to sew a new hem and I’m going to show you just how easy it is today.
-I paired my newly cropped jeans with a handmade blouse, a pair of casual ECCO flats, and the most scrumptious ECCO shoulder bag.
+I am pretty darn excited about today’s post because I was able to work with one of my favorite brands to put together a functional, stylish outfit!!
+One of the simplest things that we can do to change our clothes is to sew a new hem and I’m going to show you just how easy it is to turn jeans into capris.
+I paired my newly cropped jeans with a handmade blouse, a pair of casual flats, and the most scrumptious shoulder bag.
 The outfit is casual, but definitely put together, and I think it will work well for shopping, a lunch date, and skipping over to all of the kids’ school functions that tend to pop up this time of year.
+I took a pair of jeans from my donate pile and decided instead to turn them into useable capri pants for the spring.
+The jeans fit just fine, but the style was bulky and heavy around my ankles, not to mention too long.
+To hem your jeans into capris, you will need just a few supplies:

 - pins or clips